XHZhang01/autonomous-navigation/README.md

 rosrun mbot_navigation move_test 100 0 0
 ```

-### Keyboard mode: control the quadrotor with keyboard and map with Octomap
+###  3.2. <a name='Keyboardmode:controlthequadrotorwithkeyboardandmapwithOctomap'></a>Keyboard mode: control the quadrotor with keyboard and map with Octomap

 **Step 1**.
 Open a terminal from your workspace.
 ```shell